 We’ll keep things consistent by looking at married couples with one income, filing jointly while contributing $37,000 a year to tax-deferred retirement plans.
 This could be any combination of 401(k), 403(b), and/or 457(b) contributions, as long as they have access to two of them.

-They have two children under the age of 17 but past the daycare years.
+They have two children under the age of 17 but are past the daycare years.
 They live in a state with a mid-range total state & local income tax at a flat 5% of their federal taxable income per year.
-We’ll use 2018 data, since we are now filing taxes for 2018.

-The numbers would be modified only slightly in 2019.
-Social Security taxes would be about $500 higher for the second and third families, and federal income tax would be very slightly lower for all due to the expansion of the tax brackets with inflation.
+The numbers below calculated for 2018 and would be modified only slightly for 2019 or 2020 since the tax code is essentially unchanged.
+Social Security taxes would be a bit higher for the second and third families, and federal income tax would be very slightly lower for all due to the expansion of the tax brackets with inflation.

 Taxes on a Million Dollars of Earned Income